Circlebit/foerderbande/README.md

 ## Development

 The frontend automatically loads environment variables from the root `.env` file via Vite configuration (`envDir: '../../'`).

+Database TypeScript types are auto-generated from the PostgreSQL schema using the Supabase CLI.
+After making schema changes, run `pnpm gen:types` to update the type definitions.

 All services communicate through the Kong API Gateway running on port 8000, which provides authentication and routing for the Supabase backend services.